charan300804/EDU-BLOCK/README.md

 ## Step 4: Install Project Dependencies

 Now it's time to download all the external code libraries the project needs to run.
-The `package.json` file in the project root contains a list of all these dependencies.
+The `package.json` file in the project root contains a complete list of all these dependencies.

 1. Open your terminal or command prompt.
 2. Make sure you are in the root directory of the project.